Updated June 28, 2020.

-- If you purchase franchise rights for multiple Centers under 9Round’s Market Accelerator Program, you will incur these expenses for each Center you develop, less the applicable initial franchise fee discount.
+- If you purchase franchise rights for multiple Centers under one of 9Round’s Market Accelerator Programs, you will incur these expenses for each Center you develop, less the applicable initial franchise fee discount.

 - In preparing your budget, you should also consider the potential effect of inflation on future costs.